wp-plugins/rollover-tab/readme.txt

 * You can choose the border on or off.
 * You can adjust position of top border without editing stylesheet.
 * You can assign height of panels, without editing stylesheet of course.
+* Stylesheet was improved and top border will match with graphics, theme proof positioning was innovated since 1.2.0.
+* You can use some other shortcodes between [rollover-tab...] and [/rollover-tab], since 1.2.0.
+* You can assign position of tabs left or right, since 1.2.0.
+* You can choose the scroll bar on or off.
+Since 1.2.0.

 == Installation ==